-Consider the exercise in absurdity that will unfold.
+Consider the exercise in absurdity that will unfold beginning Friday.

-The dozens of heads of state or government expected for the gathering will click their champagne glasses, smile, exchange friendly words, sip cold drinks and consume sumptuous meals, including perhaps imported caviar and cheese.
-Later, these leaders will make speeches then perhaps take guided tours of some of Uganda’s spectacular scenic tourist attractions.
-At the end of the three day session, which starts on November 23, these leaders might issue communiqués about the need to work together to combat global poverty, to fight diseases, to stamp out drug trafficking, and to promote democracy and human rights for the community of nations.
+The dozens of heads of state or government expected for the gathering will click their champagne glasses, sip cold drinks and consume sumptuous meals, including imported caviar and cheese.
+Later, the leaders will make speeches then perhaps take guided tours of some of Uganda’s spectacular tourist attractions.
+At the end of the three day session, which starts on November 23, these leaders might issue communiqués about the need to work together to combat global poverty, to fight diseases, to drug trafficking, and to promote democracy and human rights for the community of nations.

-One might be excused if such cynicism causes severe illness.
-All these lofty declarations will be made from Kampala, barely 300 miles away from the killing fields of northern Uganda; Kampala itself is the same city where the government tortures political opponents in “safe houses” some of which may have been temporarily cleared to make room for these very guests and dignitaries.
+All these lofty declarations will be made barely 300 miles away from the killing fields of northern Uganda, from the same city where the government tortures political opponents in “safe houses” some of which may have been temporarily cleared to make room for the guests and dignitaries.
 The Commonwealth has gone insane.
 Perhaps it’s only fitting that the British leadership and the Commonwealth and Foreign office dragged the Queen to preside over this madness—why not go all the way, after all?

 It is no secret that since 1986, when he seized power, President Lt.
 General Yoweri Kaguta Museveni, who wears a business suit while visiting Washington but often dons military uniform while in Uganda, has relied on the barrel of the gun to maintain his regime.

 In 2001, after bitterly disputed elections which critics and the opposition leader, Dr. Kizza Besigye of the Forum For Democratic Change (FDC) charge was rigged, Museveni vowed that he would not run again.
-A new constitution was ratified after a Constituent Assembly solicited public comment; the document imposed a presidential two-term limit, making Museveni ineligible for another run, and many Ugandans thought the era of impunity was coming to a close.
+A new Constitution was ratified after a Constituent Assembly solicited public comment; the document imposed a presidential two-term limit, making Museveni ineligible for another run.

 In December 2005, when Dr. Besigye had been arrested on the concocted charges, 19 other political prisoners were detained.
 In March 2007, Uganda’s High Court ordered the detainees released.
 The government responded by sending hooded gunmen from a paramilitary force known as “Black Mambas,” to storm the court.
 This outrage forced a strike by the nation’s judges, something that had never occurred in the country’s history, not even during Idi Amin’s dictatorship.